Universe

 Attempts to convert a value to an int.

-While the standard int constructor throws an error on failure, this function panics instead, which may be suppressed if desired via the default and quiet arguments.
+While the standard int constructor throws an error on failure, this function panics instead, which may be suppressed if desired via the default argument.

 This function can also parse correctly-prefixed strings in hexadecimal, octal and binary.